 Do your kids know how to navigate the kitchen?
 As a mom, sometimes it’s hard to have the patience required to let them cook, but as they get older it’s an excellent opportunity for genuine conversation.

 Do some fun taste testing while you’re at it!

 First, get them thinking and planning about what they’d like to eat.
 Then, plant your fruits and vegetables together.
 Kids will take pride in the growth and eventually harvest.
 Plus, they’ll learn important lessons along the way.

 15. Build Something Together

 Next, my husband and son LOVE building things.
 And it’s definitely when they bond the most.
 As I write this, they’re dreaming up plans for a modified treehouse.
-But they’ve built many other things up to now as well.
+But they’ve built many other things as well.

 16. Have a Tea Party

-For my daughter, bonding over a cup of tea is prefered.
-We gather the specailty teas, fancy china, and perhaps find a snack or two.
+For my daughter, bonding over a cup of tea is preferred.
+We gather the special teas, fancy china, and perhaps find a snack or two.
 Then, we have fun pretending we’re fancy and elegant as we enjoy our event.